dwhooks/hello-world/README.md

 # hello-world
-My first repository on GitHub
+My first repository on GitHub.
+I am a total NOOB when it comes to GitHub!